LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-overview.md

 Agents will be able to respond with:

-* Public Replies to comments and posts
+* Public Replies to comments and posts including consumer mentions
 * Private DMs through Facebook Messenger
-* Supported message types: text, text with link to initiate a DM conversation (Public only), images, and GIFs
+* Supported message types: text, text with link to initiate a DM conversation (Public only)

 ### Twitter